notepad-plus-plus/userDefinedLanguages/CONTRIBUTING.md

 10. **requirement**: each file must go in the right directory in the repository:
     - **requirement**: the main UDL definition XML file goes in the `UDLs` directory
     - **requirement**: if you are supplying an auto-completion definition XML file, it must go in the `autoCompletion` directory
-    - **requirement**: if you are supplying a function list definition XML file, it must go in the `autoCompletion` directory
+    - **requirement**: if you are supplying a function list definition XML file, it must go in the `functionList` directory
     - **requirement**: if you are supplying a sample file, it must go in the `UDL-samples` directory
 11. **requirement**: submissions to the UDL Collection must pass all automated tests.
     - If the PR action does not pass, you will be required to fix the problem in a timely fashion, or the PR can and will be rejected.